Evolved Packet Core (EPC)

 LTE Core Network for Test - The Minicore

-A Minicore (insert a link towards the produce page) is a small computer that comes with YateHSS and YateUCN fully installed.
+The Minicore is a small computer that comes with YateHSS and YateUCN fully installed.
 It also contains YateSMSC (for SMS services), YateSTP (for SS7 routing), YateDRA (for Diameter routing) and YateMMI (the configuration interface for all the other equipment).
 Having all these technologies on a single machine provides a simple solution for setting up and testing how mobile networks work.
 Our LTE EPC test equipment helps in capturing traffic between nodes to help you understand mobile procedures as well as experimenting with both 2G and 4G networks – Setup, and Routing.